 I am inspired by nature and the sea in particular; although abstract, my work is very much a reflection of the rhythms and patterns of nature.
-I walk my dogs through Borders fields, along harbour walls, and on the beautiful beaches of North Northumberland and Berwickshire every day.
+I walk my dogs through fields, along harbour walls, and on the beautiful beaches of Fife every day.
 Back in the studio, I can still feel the sensations of the wind and the rain and the constant rolling of the waves.
-I appropriate maps from my husband’s collection and often read them like novels, before stealing their symbols and secrets.

-I am fascinated by man’s attempts to impose order on the landscape, but for me the excitement arises where time, weather, plants or animals disrupt or bury the orderly.
-My years as a practising counsellor have taught me that we seek order and familiarity in life to the extent that to break even with harmful patterns of behaviour feels dangerous and impossible; the prospect of finding a new pattern can be alien and unsettling.
+I am fascinated by human attempts to impose order on a landscape, but for me the excitement arises where time, weather, plants or animals disrupt or bury the orderly.
 I seek to reflect this in my work – when a painting works well, it is because I have buried layers of regularity or broken the rhythm to find the tension.

 I often begin with collage, but just as often end with it.
 I build layers of paint, oil, graphite, charcoal – often grabbing anything to hand as the work evolves.
 I love the dialogue between colours, and the constant ‘push and pull’ to find balance and equanimity – if only in order to subvert it.
 There is a lengthy process of addition and subtraction: as often as new layers are added, they are scraped or rubbed away to reveal traces of the old, just as we stumble upon old settlements or traces of industry in a landscape.
 I always begin a work with a plan, but rarely does the journey end at the expected destination.

 Waiting for the Tide - £285 - 30cm by 30cm - ★ Sold